MileHacker Logo

 Mid-Range Restaurants

-A few local restaurants offer comfortable dining with a wider selection of Khmer dishes, often using English translations.
+A few local restaurants offer comfortable dining with a wider selection of Khmer dishes, often with English translations.
 Good for casual, sit-down meals.

 • Focus on authentic Khmer flavors.